-The childcare provider can only charge for hours and services that are not part of the funded entitlement.
-Check to see if you need to take additional hours to access the funded hours.
-Any costs that you must pay should be made clear on the Parent/Carer Agreement contract and you should agree to them before your child starts at the setting and you sign the contract.
-The childcare provider must not attach any conditions to the funded only place which mean you must buy extra hours, pay lunchtime charges, pay a registration fee or charge for a uniform to receive them.
+Any costs that you need to pay should be made clear on the Parent/Carer information and you should agree to them before your child starts at the setting and you sign to accept the childcare place.
+The childcare provider must not attach any conditions to a funded place which means you must buy extra hours or pay for meals/snacks, consumables, voluntary additional activities, registration fee or a uniform to receive them.

-You can take the funding for fewer than 38 weeks at a childcare provider of your choice; the least they should offer is 33 weeks.
+You can take the funding for fewer than 38 weeks at a childcare provider of your choice; however, they should offer the funding for at least 33 weeks.